AbderrahmanKM/DoorSensAI/README.md

 Access Dashboard: http://127.0.0.1:5000

-[!NOTE] System Activation: If you knock and see no notification, wait a few seconds for the camera hardware to initialize and AI models to load.
+* Note: * System Activation: If you knock and see no notification, wait a few seconds for the camera hardware to initialize and AI models to load.
 Captures will be instant thereafter.